frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 however please keep in mind that official support for on-demand streaming is slightly limited.
 I've described that
 [here](../../../blog/next-ssr-limitations/),
-and my examples contain a workaround example for that.
+and my examples contain a workaround proposal for that.

 We have covered the fetching part, so we can now take a look at flip-side,